Five Simple Steps to Creating a Foolproof Fundraising Plan

 Social media engagement will take your fundraiser to the next level.
 Take note that social media engagement requires a constant presence, which means creating content, replying to comments and interacting with other similar fundraisers or communities.
 Facebook is an essential platform every fundraiser organizer should take advantage of.

 According to a report by Statista from January 2016, Facebook has 1.55 billion monthly active users, making it a very large pool of potential donors that you can tap into.
 Sharing your fundraiser on Facebook is a must while creating a Facebook page in addition to your fundraiser will help boost the number of people who see your story and also will help you stay in touch with your supporters.
 For great tips, see Facebook Fundraising 101 and Using Social Media to Promote Your Fundraiser.

 3. Visual content

 When promoting your fundraiser, it’s important to use quality photos or videos.
 Sometimes photos don’t turn out how we want them to.
-Luckily, you can still use them if you edit them with free image editing software you can find online.
+Luckily, you can still use them if you edit them with image editing software you can find online.
 By tweaking some lighting and enhancing the clarity, your image may have the eye-catching potential you are looking for.